 Accounting management salaries compare favorably to several other management pay scales including food service management and lodging management.
-According to the Bureau of Labor and Statistics, the median wage for a food services manager is $52,030 per year.
+According to the Bureau of Labor and Statistics, the median wage for a food services manager is $52,030 annually.
 The median annual wage for a lodging manager is $51,800.
 Payscale.com places the median salary for accounting managers at $68,599, as of 2017.

 In addition to making more money as an accounting manager, than in some other management positions, there are perks that cannot be measured by dollars, but can be important.
 For the most part, the work week for an accounting manager is Monday-Friday, during normal business hours.
 A food service manager and lodging manager typically work some nights and weekends, especially at the beginning of their careers.
-Weekends are usually when kids' athletic games take place, neighborhood parties and family camping trips.
+Weekends are usually when kids' athletic games take place, neighborhood parties, and family camping trips.
 Having weekends off allows for more social and family time.

 Is there demand for this career?

 As long as companies exist, there will be a demand for accounting managers.
-Whether the company is in manufacturing, retail merchandising, the service industry, public sector, professional sports or any other industry, there will be a need to manage the accounting aspect of day-today operations and if the company has separate accounts payable, receivables and payroll departments, it is even more reason to hire a manager to supervise them all.
+Whether the company is in manufacturing, retail merchandising, the service industry, public sector, professional sports, or any other industry, there will be a need to manage the accounting aspect of day-today operations and if the company has separate accounts payable, receivable, and payroll departments, it is even more reason to hire a manager to supervise them all.
 According to Dmdatabase.com, the US has more than 28 million businesses listed.
 While approximately six million of them show no activity, there are still 22 million active businesses.
 The demand for accounting managers is without question.

 What is the job growth for the field?